yvelikova/axway-open-docs/content/en/docs/apigtw_admin/manage_user_access.md

 {
-"title": "Manage user access",
+"title": "Manage users",
-"linkTitle": "Manage user access",
+"linkTitle": "Manage users",
 "weight":"28",
 "date": "2019-10-22",
-"description": "API Gateway *users* provide access to the messages and services protected by the gateway, whilst *admin users* provide access to the gateway configuration management features available in Policy Studio, Configuration Studio, and API Gateway Manager."
+"description": "API Gateway *users* provide access to the messages and services protected by API Gateway, whilst *admin users* provide access to the API Gateway configuration management features available in Policy Studio, Configuration Studio, and API Gateway Manager."
 }

+## Manage API Gateway users

-By default, the gateway user store contains the configuration data for managing  the gateway user information.
-API Gateway user store is typically used in a development environment, and is useful for demonstration purposes.
+By default, the API Gateway user store contains the configuration data for managing API Gateway user information.
+This user store is typically used in a development environment, and is useful for demonstration purposes.

 In a production environment, user information may be stored in existing user Identity Management repositories such as Microsoft Active Directory, Oracle Access Manager, CA SiteMinder, and so on.

-## Manage API Gateway users

-API Gateway users specify the user identity in the gateway user store.
+API Gateway users specify the user identity in the API Gateway user store.
 This includes details such as the user name, password, and X.509 certificate.
-Gateway users must be a member of at least one user group.
+API Gateway users must be a member of at least one user group.
 In addition, users can specify optional attributes, and inherit attributes at the group level.

 To view all existing users, select the **Environment Configuration > Users and Groups > Users** node in the tree.
 The users are listed in the table on the main panel.
 You can find a specific user by entering a search string in the **Filter** field.